Expand the Driver Pool with Smaller Trucks

 COVID-19 added to hiring challenges.
-Some driving schools closed and others continue to operate at a lower capacity, decreasing the number of students graduating with a CDL.
+Some driving schools closed and others continue to operate at a lower capacity, decreasing the number of students graduating with a commercial driver's license (CDL).
 Also, the Drug and Alcohol Clearinghouse took tens of thousands of drivers out of the industry, and only a small percentage have started the return-to-duty process, Coulter said.

 Kenny Vieth, president of ACT Research, said the average driver in the U.S. is 55 years old.
 “If you look at the 45- to 65-year-old population cohort, that cohort leveled off in 2017 and 2018 and began to shrink in 2019.
 That population cohort continues to decline through 2027.
 The population through which most drivers come from is actually getting smaller," he said, adding that the problem will continue.
 “If we take the demographics and Clearinghouse as long-term and structural cues, there will be increased driver shortage."

 Equipment manufacturers are working on autonomous technologies, which could create relief in the future.
-Several groups, including American Trucking Associations, advocate rolling back the federal law that prohibits anyone younger than 21 from driving heavy trucks.
+Several groups, including American Trucking Associations (ATAs), advocate rolling back the federal law that prohibits anyone younger than 21 from driving heavy trucks.

 Bob Costello, chief economist for the American Trucking Associations, said the industry is concerned that precluding those graduating high school from driving professionally for three years prompts them to seek work outside of trucking and limits the pipeline of potential drivers.